This webpage was updated on December 17, 2024

 These publications make it abundantly clear: California is on the front lines of kelp restoration.
 By enlisting local communities, investing in solutions-oriented science, and developing long-term strategies for kelp monitoring, protection, and restoration, we are doing our part in the fight to ready these majestic yet vulnerable ecosystems for climate change.
 OPC looks forward to continuing our engagement with the global kelp forest restoration community to share best practices and lessons learned.

-Categories: Kelp, Strategic Goal 3: Biodiversity, Sustainable Fisheries and Marine Ecosystems
+Categories: Habitats, Kelp, Marine Habitats, Strategic Goal 3: Biodiversity, Sustainable Fisheries and Marine Ecosystems